Ready for take-off? This is your checklist!

 To make sure you always have a safe position on the road, you need to:

-You should only turn around to look in the blind spot when you’re stationary, for example when:
+You should turn around to look in the blind spot when you’re stationary, for example before:

 Do you know the difference between a Y-junction and crossroads, or a roundabout and an unmarked junction?

 When approaching a junction or roundabout, you’ve got to slow down in time so you won’t have to brake harshly if you need to stop.

 Always watch out for the more vulnerable road users such as children and cyclists.

 Can you deal safely with meeting, crossing and overtaking traffic?

 Do you know when it’s illegal to overtake another vehicle?